dkhamsing/apns-guide/README.md

     openssl req -new -newkey rsa:2048 -nodes -out "$APP.certSigningRequest" -keyout "$APP.key.pem"
     ```

-    Fill out your location information, the OU, Email Address, Challenge Passowrd, and CN may all be left blank.
+    Fill out your location information, the OU, Email Address, Challenge Password, and CN may all be left blank.
 Skip entering the export password.

   * Create the development certificate: